trangiabach/penn-course-llm/README.md

 # Penn Course LLM
 A RAG-based LLM with access to more than 10,000 courses within Penn Courses Catalog to help Penn students choose their courses more quickly and easily!

+A demo video can be found here: https://www.youtube.com/watch?v=jjOaDjFyVlw

 ## How to run: